As Residential Solar Deployments Fell, the US Home Battery Market Powered On

 "The year is going to close out in a big way," Finn-Foley said.
 "We’re going to top a gigawatt of storage deployed annually for the first time in the U.S. market."

-2021 installations are on track to pass 3.7 gigawatts, he added, which would yield a 7x jump compared to 2019.
+2021 installations are on track to surpass 3.7 gigawatts, he added, which would yield a 7x jump compared to 2019.

 The arrival of COVID-19 lowered the 2020 outlook by 500 megawatt-hours, however, in the previous edition of the ESM.
 At the time, commercial and industrial installations were forecast to fall 44 percent, and residential to drop 39 percent, compared to pre-pandemic growth expectations.

 Residential storage exceeded expectations in Q2, despite the most intense lockdown of the U.S. economy.
 But overall, slowdowns due to the pandemic have pushed the 2020 outlooks down by another 200 megawatt-hours in the latest forecast.
-The market is still growing fast, just not as fast as it was expected to absent a global pandemic.
+The market is still growing fast, just not as fast as it was expected to if a global pandemic hadn't come to pass.

-The industry has a silver lining in the five-year forecast, though: the projected cumulative capacity through 2025 grew 7 percent since the last Energy Storage Monitor, based on new project commitments.
+The industry has a silver lining in the five-year forecast, though: The projected cumulative capacity through 2025 grew 7 percent since the last Energy Storage Monitor, based on new project commitments.